dbactual/thomaspaine/content/pages/resources/was-paine-the-real-author-of-the-declaration-of-independence.md

 ---
-Title: Was Paine the real author of the Declaration of Independence?
+title: Was Paine the real author of the Declaration of Independence?
 ---

    No. Several authors